Feyerabend/cc/ch07/addition/3d/notes/REFLECTIONS.md

-Deep knowledge of transformer mathematics may not be required for most practitioners, just as most graphics programmers no longer implement asterisers from scratch.
-Yet architectural competence increasingly depends on understanding model behavior, limitations, and emergent properties.
+Deep knowledge of transformer mathematics may not be required for most practitioners, just as most graphics programmers no longer implement rasterisers from scratch.
+Yet architectural competence increasingly depends on understanding model behaviour, limitations, and emergent properties.

 For example:
 - A programmer who understands latency and token economics